 Ecologists from FPCR Environment & Design Ltd. have completed the ecological surveys and are now beginning mitigation measures to enable enhancements for the species to be made.
 This will include hedge translocation and badger sett relocation.
 The results of the surveys have been submitted to local biological records centres and are available to the public from that source.

+The geotechnical investigations within the main site have now been completed.
+Similar geotechnical investigation on the new Roade bypass is due to commence within the next 6 months to allow design works for the new road to be completed.
 The scope of the investigation will employ a number of different techniques, including wheeled excavators, tripod drilling rigs as well as more specialist equipment mobilised on tracks.
-All of this equipment is designed to investigate and recover samples of the soils present on site, down to depths of 30m.
-Samples are being taken for logging and testing.
+All of this equipment is designed to investigate and recover samples of the soils present, down to depths of 30m.
+Samples will be taken for logging and testing.